Michael J. McNamara is a Partner in the Litigation Department.

-Michael has represented banks, broker-dealers, Fortune 100 companies, investment managers and other clients in a wide range of disputes and a variety of forums, including actions in state and federal courts, arbitrations, mediations, SEC investigations and regulatory proceedings.
+Michael is a “generalist” who has assisted banks, broker-dealers, Fortune 100 companies, hedge fund managers and other individual clients in litigating and resolving a wide range of disputes in state and federal courts, arbitration proceedings, mediations, SEC investigations and regulatory proceedings.

-In addition, Michael has significant experience advising clients on employment issues, including employment and separation agreements, executive compensation issues, group hires, restrictive covenants, and internal investigations of workplace issues.
+In addition, Michael has extensive experience strategizing with clients on significant employment matters, often with an eye toward avoiding litigation, including planning and executing termination decisions; negotiating employment and separation agreements; and advising on bonus pools and executive compensation issues, group hires, the enforceability of restrictive covenants and workplace investigations.

-Prior to joining Seward & Kissel, Michael began his career at Philips, Nizer, Benjamin, Krim & Ballon where he worked closely with legendary trial lawyer Louis Nizer on significant matters for a major oil company that included federal administrative hearings and related litigation in state and federal court arising from an aborted tender offer.
+Michael began his career at Philips, Nizer, Benjamin, Krim & Ballon where he worked closely with legendary trial lawyer Louis Nizer on matters that included representing a major oil company in administrative hearings before the Department of Energy and related state and federal court litigation arising from an aborted tender offer.

 Notable matters at Seward & Kissel include:

-• Lead counsel to a large foreign bank in litigation arising from the collapse of Enron, including a massive federal securities class action in Houston, Texas.
-Several of the co-defendant banks paid billions of dollars to settle the class action; the case against our client was ultimately dismissed on the merits.
+- Lead counsel to a large foreign bank in all litigation arising from the collapse of Enron, including a massive federal securities class action in Houston, Texas.
+Several of the co-defendant banks paid billions of dollars to settle the class action; the case against our client was ultimately dismissed on the merits without any payment.

-• Successfully defending a major publicly-traded technology company and management employees accused of employment discrimination and retaliation at trial in the United States District Court for the Southern District of New York.
-The judgment in our clients’ favor was subsequently affirmed by the United States Court of Appeals for the Second Circuit.
+- Successfully defending a major technology company, directors and employees accused of employment discrimination and retaliation at trial in the United States District Court for the Southern District of New York.
+The verdict in our clients’ favor was subsequently affirmed by the United States Court of Appeals for the Second Circuit.

-• Defending a large foreign bank in a dispute involving a $500 million swap agreement that involved parallel proceedings in New York and London courts.
+- Defending a large foreign bank in a dispute involving a $500 million swap agreement that involved parallel proceedings in New York and London.
 After extensive litigation in both forums, the dispute was resolved on favorable terms through mediation.

-• Representing an investment manager with over $3 billion under management in various matters arising from an $800 million currency trading loss.
+- Successfully representing a hedge fund manager in a variety of matters arising from an $800 million currency trading loss.

-Michael has been recognized for his work in Business Litigation (New York Super Lawyers 2007-2019) and Securities Litigation (Legal 500) and he has written extensively on litigation and employment law subjects.
+Michael has been recognized for his work in Business Litigation every year since 2007 (New York Super Lawyers).